sustainable-computing/VPP-Contracts/README.md

 * `real_data/2019_test_data_price.csv`: Contains the day-ahead and imbalance markets price for electricity per kWh.
 The day-ahead data s from the [Entso-E Transparency Platform](https://transparency.entsoe.eu/), and the imbalance market is from [Tennet](https://www.tennet.org/english/operational_management/export_data.aspx).

 ## Day Ahead :sun_with_face:
-To run the day ahead, use:
+To run the Wait-and-See process to find the day ahead bids, use:

 `$ python3 get_da_bids.py -P <percent of EV participation> -N [number of samples]`